norcams/docs-enduser/docs/ssh.rst

 .. _Security Groups: security-groups.html
 .. _the default security group: security-groups.html#the-default-security-group

-Virtual machines in NREC are accessed using SSH keypairs.
+Virtual machines in NREC are accessed using SSH key pairs.
 There are numerous ways to achieve this, depending on the OS on your local computer.
 The preferred method is to create an SSH key pair on your local computer (or use an already existing one), and upload the public